When my two favorite seasons – grilling season and berry season – combine, you get Grilled Chicken with a delicious Blackberry BBQ Sauce!

 Grilling Chicken

 - Season Chicken: First coat your chicken with olive oil then season it liberally with your favorite dry rub.
-We like this dry rub for chicken.
+Our chicken seasoning is perfect for grilling as it doesn’t have sugar (and therefore won’t run the risk of burning while over direct heat).

-- Prepare Grill: Set your grill for indirect (or 2-zone) cooking, like this.
+- Prepare Grill: Set your grill for indirect (or 2-zone) cooking.

 - Grill Chicken: The key is to start with the chicken cooking over the direct heat to get that crust on each side, then move to the indirect side so you can slowly bring the meat up to temperature.